atgenomix/deepvariant-on-spark/README.md

 # DeepVariant-on-spark

-DeepVariant-on-Spark is an analysis pipeline that ports DeepVariant on Apache Spark for pipeline acceleration.
+DeepVariant-on-Spark is a germline short variant calling pipeline that runs DeepVariant on Apache Spark.

 ## Why DeepVariant-on-Spark